General Truthfulness Characterizations Via Convex Analysis: Duality in Property Elicitation

+Using Corollary~\ref{cor:affine-line-continuity}, we can extend the argument above to show that neither the smallest confidence interval containing mass $\alpha$, defined as $\Gamma_\alpha(F) = \argmin_{(a,b)} \{ b-a ~|~ F(b)-F(a)=\alpha \}$, nor its length, is elicitable with respect to families of distributions which include all piecewise linear CDFs with a finite number of pieces.

-\section{Duality in property elicitation}
+\section{Duality in Property Elicitation}

 In the previous section, we saw from Theorem~\ref{thm:prop-char} that in a strong sense an elicitable property $\Gamma$ is like a subgradient mapping of a convex function.
-We now turn to removing the word ``like'' from the sentence above --- we look at properties which \emph{are} subgradient mappings.
-This exploration has two main benefits.
+In order to explore notions of duality, we first remove the word ``like'' from the previous sentence---we look at properties which \emph{are} subgradient mappings.
+This exercise has two main benefits.
 First, it gives us a concrete tool to reason about properties, by working directly with a convex function rather than through some map $\varphi$.
-Second, it gives a new framework to discuss duality in elicitation, as has been observed between scoring rules and prediction markets~\cite{abernethy2012characterization,chen2013cost}.
+Second, it gives a new framework to discuss duality in elicitation, as has been observed between scoring rules and prediction markets~\cite{hanson2003combinatorial,chen2010new,abernethy2012characterization,chen2013cost,abernethy2013efficient}.